autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/system-setup-ava.md

 ## Overview

-This instruction explans how to perform system setup for test execution on AVA platform.
+This instruction explains how to perform system setup for test execution on AVA platform.

-You need to copy docker images and neccesary files.
+You need to copy docker images and necessary files.

 ## Access to AVA platform via SSH